USAA® Rewards™ Visa Signature® Card

-It’s hard to recommend USAA Rewards Visa Signature card over the another rewards card from this issuer, the USAA Rewards American Express card.
+It’s hard to recommend USAA Rewards Visa Signature card over the other rewards card from this issuer, the USAA Rewards American Express card.
 While the Visa card earns just 2x points per dollar spend on gas and dining and 1 point on all purchases, the AmEx version pays an unlimited 2x per dollar on groceries and gas and 1 point per dollar on all other spending.
 This could be a significant difference in earnings potential if you spend heavily in those categories.

 The ideal candidate for this card is a deployed military member who qualifies for the ultra-low deployment APR rate of 4% (applies on all balances for up to 12 months during deployment or PCS, after 12 months, the regular variable APR, currently between 11.90% to 27.90%, will apply).
-That being said, all USAA cards offer a the same special low deployment rate of 4%, so you’re likely to be better off with a card that has a different structure.
+That being said, all USAA cards offer the same special low deployment rate of 4% (conditions apply), so you’re likely to be better off with a card that has a different structure.

 Who should get this card